uozuAho/note_searcher/readme.md

 - fix later: extension not activated when no directory is open: provide a help message
 - later: replace mocked/other high level tests with acceptance tests
+- fix later: 'links from this note'
+    - doesn't show all links, eg. demo_dir/readme links to 'not_a_note.bin'
+    - shows dead links, eg delete trains, still shows link to trains
 ## code notes: from before my indexing changes
 ### on save
 - noteSearcher.notifyNoteSaved